t1pen/Robotics2_FKandIK_Group7_SPHERICAL_2024/README.md

 ## V. D-H Parametric Table

 <p align= "justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-In this section, we are going to discover how to find the Denavit-Hartenberg Parameter table for robotic arms.
+In this section, we are going to discover how to find the <b>Denavit-Hartenberg Parametric Table</b> for robotic arms.
 This approach is a shortcut to obtaining homogeneous transformation matrices and is frequently used in industrial robot documentation as well as research literature.
 </p>

 #### Steps in Denavit-Hartenberg Notation